 CKMP passed the running of the school to his eldest daughter Anne, at first on a temporary basis.

 In 1980 Diana, CKMP’s youngest daughter, had completed her teacher training and having worked as a teacher in Sussex came back to teach at Ramillies.

 In 1984, Captain Patterson asked Anne and Diana to take over the School together.
 Anne took responsibility for the boarding, domestic and administrative aspects and Diana would oversee teaching.
-Thus began at the partnership which is now 35 years old.
+Thus began at the partnership which ran for 35 years.

 By 1984 the School had a small number of day girls, so Anne and Diana took the decision to take girl boarders.
 Optional activities were introduced for the girls such as ballet, tap and horse riding.

 Throughout the 1980’s many of the boarders were children of families serving in the armed forces.
 Anne took on the responsibility of looking after these children whose parents could be anywhere from Germany, in active service in Northern Ireland, to the Falklands or the Far East, and it may have been this which started the emphasis on pastoral care which is still at the heart of the School.

 The nursery started in the 1980’s, and was externally run, in one room of the School.
 It was not until the early 1990’s that it was taken over by Ramillies.

 During the early 1980’s Ramillies became involved with the Dyslexia Institute, having discovered that a number of the current pupils had dyslexia.
 One of the teachers Jenny Eckstein, trained with the Institute to ensure that pupils could receive their specialist tuition on site.
 Brenda Breese undertook similar training and took on the learning support responsibility.
 The specialist expertise was passed on to the other staff through training and experience, and the whole school approach, which began to develop at that time, remains to this day.